MicrosoftDocs/architecture-center/docs/example-scenario/newcastle/virtual-network-integration.md

 The source code for this solution is at [Azure VNet-Integrated Serverless Microservices](https://github.com/mspnp/vnet-integrated-serverless-microservices).

 The [Typescript](https://www.typescriptlang.org/) source code for the [PatientTest API](https://github.com/mspnp/vnet-integrated-serverless-microservices/blob/main/src/PatientTestsApi/readme.md) and the [Audit API](https://github.com/mspnp/vnet-integrated-serverless-microservices/blob/main/src/AuditApi/readme.md) are in the `/src` folder.
-Each API's source includes a [dev container](https://code.visualstudio.com/docs/remote/containers) that has all the prerequisites installed, to help you get going quicker.
+Each API's source includes a [dev container](https://code.visualstudio.com/docs/remote/containers) that has all the prerequisites installed, to help you get going quickly.

 Both APIs have a full suite of automated integration and unit tests to help prevent regressions when you make changes.
 The project is also configured for *linting* with ESLint, to maintain code styles and help guard against unintentional errors.
 The services' respective README files contain information on how to run the tests and linting.